Travel safety

 Email your details to yourself

-Another insurance policy against losing all your details if you’re robbed or lose your baggage is to email yourself with important emergency information.
+Another great safety tip for travelling abroad is to email yourself with important emergency information in case you’ve been mugged or lose your baggage.
 To do that you’ll need a web-based account like Hotmail or Gmail, then simply send yourself an email with things like your passport details, the address of the British consulate where you’re staying, and phone numbers for your insurance company, credit card issuers and close family or friends that you don’t know off by heart.

 Get travel insurance

-It might seem like an extra cost you could do without but if things go wrong, good travel insurance will be worth its weight in gold.
+It might seem like an extra cost you could do without, but if things go wrong when you’re miles from home in a foreign country, good travel insurance will be worth its weight in gold.

 “We had to cancel a round-the-world trip because of a complication with my pregnancy,” says Chin Maguire, 26.
 “The tour operator gave us most of our flight money back but we’d also booked hotels and a camper van.
 We claimed all that money back through our travel insurance, which was an amazing relief.
 This one claim made it worth paying for insurance all those times it wasn’t needed!”